New Parts Galore: 1990 Mustang LX 5.0 Convertible – SOLD!

 (Click on the photograph below to expand it and navigate through all the others)

 While a clean Fox body Ford Mustang has been a bit of a gold standard in the collector car marketplace for eons, there’s no denying that a good one will still stop you in its tracks.
 So many Mustangs of this era were poorly customized or overly modified that finding a clean driver is harder than you may think.
-This 1990 Mustang LX convertible features loads of new parts and hard maintenance done along with just over 106,000 miles and is listed here on Craigslist in Flemington, New Jersey, for $6,800.
+This 1990 Mustang LX convertible features loads of new parts and hard maintenance was done along with just over 106,000 miles originally listed in July 2022 on Craigslist in Flemington, New Jersey, for $6,800.
 Comparing that price against the Classic.com model guide shows us that the seller is asking very little relative to the average sale price, which is currently pegged at just over $18,000:

 I will admit to becoming a bigger fan of the Fox body as of late after purchasing my first hot rod (kind of) in years.
 I snagged a 1998 Dodge Dakota R/T pickup, and it is my first foray into anything with a V8 that wasn’t a needlessly complicated European model.
 Yes, it’s crude and has a lot of rough edges, but speed is cheap, and so is the huge aftermarket for this rig.
 The Fox body world is even more loaded with go-fast parts and ways to make these domestic street beasts handle in a way that keeps up with their Euro-spec counterparts.
 While I wouldn’t buy a convertible, I would absolutely go for a notchback Mustang LX in Tropic Yellow with a 5-speed – as I’m sure, many of you would, too.
 No matter which flavor you choose, a later production Fox body with the flush-fitting headlights and a 5.0 under the hood is a good bet for a car you can enjoy without losing any money.